Philibert de Gramont: Memoirs

-He was 80 years old when he supplied his brother-in-law, Anthony Hamilton, with the material for his Mémoires.
-Hamilton said that they had been dictated to him, but no doubt he was the real author.
+Count Gramont was 80 years old when he supplied his brother-in-law, Anthony Hamilton, with the material for his Mémoires.
+Hamilton pretended that they had been dictated to him, but no doubt he was the real author.
 The account of Gramont's early career was doubtless provided by himself, but Hamilton was probably more familiar with the history of the court of Charles II, which forms the most interesting part of the book.
 Moreover, Gramont, though he had a reputation for wit, was no writer, and there is no reason to suppose that he was capable of producing a work that remains a masterpiece of style and of witty portraiture.

-His biographer Hamilton was far superior as a writer to the comte de Gramont, but he relates the story of his hero without comment, and no condemnation of the prevalent code of morals is allowed to appear, unless by an occasional touch of irony.
+His biographer Hamilton was far superior as a writer to Count Gramont, but he relates the story of his hero without comment, and no condemnation of the prevalent code of morals is allowed to appear, unless by an occasional touch of irony.
 The portrait is drawn with such skill that the count, despite his biographer's candour, imposes by his grand air on the reader much as he appears to have done on his contemporaries.
 The book is the most entertaining of contemporary memoirs, and in no other book is there a description so vivid, truthful, and graceful of the licentious court of Charles II.
 There are other and less flattering accounts of the count.
 His scandalous tongue knew no restraint, and he was a privileged person who was allowed to state even the most unpleasing truths to Louis XIV.

-When the Mémoires were finished, it is said that Gramont sold the manuscript for 1500 francs; and kept most of the money for himself.
+When the Mémoires were completed, it is said that Gramont sold the manuscript for 1500 francs; and kept most of the money for himself.
 Fontenelle, then censor of the press, refused to license the book from considerations of respect to the strange old man, whose gambling, cheating and meanness were so ruthlessly exposed.
 But Gramont himself appealed to the chancellor and the prohibition was lifted.